Tajikistan Coronavirus - Travel Advice

 Tajikistan and Coronavirus

-In March 2021, Tajikistan received the first batch of the coronavirus vaccine via the COVAX program.
-Since then, more than 80 thousand people have been vaccinated against COVID-19 in Tajikistan, primarily high-risk groups including health care workers, teachers and Tajik citizens over 50 years of age.
-Currently the AstraZeneca vaccine is being used, and in early summer 300 thousand doses of the Chinese vaccine CoronaVac are scheduled to be delivered to the country.
+In March 2021, Tajikistan received the first batch of the COVID-19 vaccine via the COVAX program.
+Since then, more than 80 thousand people have been vaccinated, primarily high-risk groups including health care workers, teachers and Tajik citizens over 50 years of age.
+Currently the AstraZeneca vaccine is being used, and in early summer 300 thousand doses of the Chinese vaccine CoronaVac were delivered to the country.

 Tajikistan Covid-19 Entry Requirements and Travel Restrictions